Dates of our 2017 BCU 4-Star Sea Kayak Leader training and assessment courses are listed here.

-This article isn’t called how to PASS your four star assessment – that’s down to you, and how you prepare, but by following these top tips and ideas written by Phil Hadley (with a few updates) it should help you in your consolidation between BCU 4 star sea training and assessment.
+This article isn’t called how to PASS your four star sea kayak leader assessment – that’s down to you, and how you prepare, but by following these top tips and ideas written by Phil Hadley (with a few of my updates) it should help you in your consolidation between BC (4-star) sea kayak leader training and assessment.

 Your training course will be a good start on your path to a successful assessment, but there is no way, in two days you are going to learn everything required.
-The training course can only really give you an idea of what is expected of a 4 star leader and help you to formulate your own action plan in order to get you ready to achieve that.
+The training course can only really give you an idea of what is expected of a 4-star sea kayak leader and help you to formulate your own action plan in order to get you ready to achieve that.

-Very few people can turn up to a two day training then rock up to an assessment without doing anything in between and expect to pass – not unless they have lots of prior experience anyway.
+Very few people can turn up to a two day training then rock up to an assessment without doing anything in between and expect to pass – not unless you have loads of prior experience..

 Go into your training with an open and enquiring mind, ask lots of questions, engage in meaningful discussions with the provider and the other candidates – be that ‘information sponge’ thirsty for knowledge!